 The ranks of conservatives in our national Congress, and in our state executive and legislative branches across the nation, were greatly strengthened in Tuesday’s midterm election.
 All 435 seats in the United States House of Representatives and 37 of the 100 seats were contested, along with 39 state and territorial governorships and 46 state legislatures.

 Approximately 82.5 million people voted, and by the end of the count, Republicans won four seats held by retiring Democrats and defeated two incumbent Democrats, for a net gain of six seats – the largest Republican net gain since the 1994 elections.
 The Democrats retained a majority of the Senate with 51 seats plus 2 independents who caucused with them, compared to the 47 Republican seats.

 The House was a sweep.
 Republicans regained control of the chamber they lost in the 2006 midterm elections, picking up a net total of 63 seats.
-That eclipsed their 54 gains in 1994, making this gain the party’s best since 1938.
+That eclipsed their 54 gains in 1994, making this gain the biggest seat swing since 1948.
 This election gave Republicans a 242 seat majority over the Democrat’s 193.